ianallannz/vote/blog/just-some-motivation.md

 I recently did my video interview for the council.
 As you'll probably later see, sitting in front of the camera talking about myself is not my happy place.

-But that one decision to fall on the side of starting, to do something, is triggering a series of follow-on acts that one way or another are worthy, and hopefully in this case worthwhile for you as voters as well.
+But that one decision to fall on the side of starting, to do something, triggers a series of follow-on acts that one way or another are worthy, and hopefully in this case worthwhile for you as voters as well.

 I recently read this **[passage from author James Clear](https://jamesclear.com/3-2-1/august-14-2025)** that, you never know, might trigger something in you: